numfocus/gsoc/2017/proposals/ranasinghe-kanchana.md

 # Categorical Color

 ## Abstract
 Categorical information (non-numerical like gender, favorite food, etc.) is quite common in datasets that we analyze.
-However Matplotlib support for plotting data is available mostly for numerical data, with few direct APIs built for categorical data.
+However Matplotlib support for plotting data is available mostly for numerical data, with few direct APIs that can automatically detect categorical data and support it.
 This project attempts to build an API for plotting heat-maps and other scalarMappables using categorical data.
 It will also work on developing normalization and color-map APIs supporting categorical data as these will be dependencies for the main API.

 Currently, users wanting to plot categorical data with color support in Matplotlib must manually map their categorical data to numbers, creating non-existent links between classes and requiring a lot of additional effort.
+The proposed APIs will automatically analyze categorical data and plot heat-maps or provide color-map/norm without no additional user interference being required.

 | **Intensity** | **Involves**  | **Mentors** |
 | ------------- | --------------|------------ |